 Clinical experiences are pre-arranged by faculty and emphasize gaining competence as a practitioner in the critical care environment, with additional focus on urgent care and diabetes management at Barnes-Jewish Hospital.
 Students also become proficient in invasive procedures and skills commonly utilized in acute and critical care, as well as in the business aspect of nurse practitioner practice.
 They work side by side an experienced group of acute care nurse practitioners, other advanced practice nurses, and Washington University critical care and emergency medicine physicians.

 A post-master’s adult acute care nurse practitioner certificate is also available for students with previous nursing master’s degrees.

-Graduates of the Adult-Gerontology Acute Care Nurse Practitioner Concentration will be eligible to take the American Nurses Credentialing Center (ANCC) and the American Association of Critical Care Nurses (AACN) certification exam to become certified in the field.
+Graduates of the Adult-Gerontology Acute Care Nurse Practitioner Concentration are prepared to take the American Nurses Credentialing Center (ANCC) and the American Association of Critical Care Nurses (AACN) certification exam to become certified in the field.

 Click on the following to learn more:

 March 1st, each year